savageyusuff/MobilePose-Pi/README.md

 # MobilePose-Pi

- This is an deployment of [MobilePose-pytorch](https://github.com/YuliangXiu/MobilePose-pytorch) for Raspberry Pi.
+ This is a deployment of [MobilePose-pytorch](https://github.com/YuliangXiu/MobilePose-pytorch) for Raspberry Pi.
  This repo's size is 77.7MB.
 ## Results